gokulnair93/English-Dictionary/README.md

 English-Dictionary

-A simple English dictionary build completely using python from a Kaggle data set.
+A simple English dictionary build completely using python3 from a Kaggle data set.
 'Learn by Doing'; This was built as part of a learning method after reading about 'difflib' python library.

 Functions: